Tympan/Tympan_Rev_E_Hardware/README.md

-# Tympan_Rev_E_Hardware
+# Tympan Rev E Hardware v1.0.0
-Repository for Tympan Rev E Electronics and case designs
+This version of Tympan Rev E is designed as a daughter card for the Teensy 4.1 from PJRC.
+This branch of the repository will only hold v1 designs and upgrades of same.

 ## Modifications To Teensy 4.1
 This design is a daughter card for the Teensy 4.1 from PJRC.
 In order for them to play together nicely, you need to mod the Teensy 4.1.